webhookdb/docs/_concepts/api2sql.md

 ---
-title: API2SQL - New Paradigm for API Integration
+title: API2SQL
 layout: home
+nav_order: 10
 ---

+# API2SQL - New Paradigm for API Integration

 When we talk about working with and integrating APIs, we are usually talking about HTTP-based (or custom protocol) network calls.